Enhancement Tools

 备注

-For more information about correction of sharpness methods used in digital imagery, you can find a technical comparison at this url.
+For more information about sharpening methods used in digital imagery, you can find a technical comparison at this url.

-The healing tool aims to copy pixel colors from a specific portion of the image, and paste them in another portion of the image using a brush, then apply smoothing.
-This helps fix artifacts in images, like unwanted spots on someone’s face that can be replaced with more clear skin from a close region of face.
+The digiKam Healing Clone tool copies pixel colors from a specific portion of the image, and pastes them into another portion of the image using a brush, then applies smoothing.
+This helps fix artifacts in images, like unwanted spots on someone’s face that can be replaced with more clear skin from a nearby region of the face.

-The tool settings view on the right side provide a toolbar with 5 buttons.
+The tool settings view on the right side provides a toolbar with 5 buttons.
 From left to right:

 • Select Source Point.